arve0/master/thesis.md

 took about 40 seconds, giving 1.5 hours of intensive click-and-adjust.
 Also, an error in some of the steps can potentially disrupt steps further down the line, making the procedure even more time consuming.
-In example, inaccuracy in average displacement between samples will lead to displacement adjustment of many wells, accidentally bumping the sample holder could impose restart of the procedure, and so on.
+In example, inaccuracy in average displacement between samples leads to displacement adjustment of many wells, accidentally bumping the sample holder could impose restart of the procedure, and so on.